Is Going 5 MPH Over the Speed Limit Legal?

 Constructions Zones

-For example, if a motorist exceeds the maximum speed limit in a construction zone, they could receive a minimum fine of $375—and that’s just for a first-time offense.
-A second or subsequent violation could lead to heftier fines and license suspension, per the Illinois Department of Transportation (IDOT).
+For instance, when a driver exceeds the designated speed limit within a construction area, they may face a minimum fine of $375.
+Further violations could result in even heftier fines and possibly license suspension, per the Illinois Department of Transportation (IDOT).

 School Zones

-Likewise, violating speed limits in areas other than interstate highways such as in school zones is reckless driving and also considered a serious offense.
-625 ILCS 5/11-605 notes that drivers cannot exceed 20 mph in a school zone between the hours of 7 a.m. to 4 p.m.
-Being found guilty of speeding violations such as this could also result in heavy consequences.
+Similarly, exceeding speed limits in places other than interstate highways, such as school zones, is designated as reckless driving and constitutes a grave offense.
+Illinois law 625 ILCS 5/11-605 states that drivers cannot exceed 20 mph in any school zone between the hours of 7 a.m. to 4 p.m.

 How Does Illinois View Negligence?